-Gas Services has approximately 45 customers with a vast majority (greater than 80 percent) of its processed volumes being from a few large, independent and multi-national oil and gas companies.
-Gas Services processes customers' natural gas at Pembina's owned and operated Cutbank Complex and delivers the natural gas to the TransCanada pipeline system and the NGL to the Pembina-owned and operated Peace Pipeline system.
+Gas Services has approximately 50 customers, including multi-national oil and gas companies as well as independent producers.
+Gas Services processes customers' natural gas at Pembina's owned and operated Cutbank Complex, Saturn and Resthaven facilities and delivers the natural gas to the TransCanada pipeline system and the NGL to the Pembina-owned and operated Peace Pipeline system.